lawlesst/researcher-profile-data/README.md

 Scripts to harvest research profiles from the [NIH Intramural Research Program](https://irp.nih.gov/our-research/principal-investigators).

-The goal is to have real, usable researcher profile information that can be used for testing and evaluating software tools that aggregate information about scholars and their activities, such as [VIVO](http://vivoweb.org).
+The goal is to have real, usable researcher profile information for testing and evaluating software tools that aggregate information about scholars and their activities, such as [VIVO](http://vivoweb.org).
+See a slightly longer explanation in this [blog post](http://lawlesst.github.io/notebook/researcher-profile-data.html).

 This code requires Python 3.
 Install required packages with pip, `$ pip install -r requirements`